network-plane/dhcplane/README.md

 Banned MACs:

 - Are logged on contact
-- Receive a NAK to requests if `--authoritative` is enabled
+- Receive a NAK on DHCP REQUEST when the config’s `authoritative` flag is true (default)
 - Are marked in the **grid** and **details** outputs

 ### Per-device overrides